megascatterbomb/mega_mod/README.md

 - All control points have their capture times increased to match the maximum cap time present within the map.
   - There are a couple exceptions (e.g `cp_well`) as they set `team_numcap_2`/`team_numcap_3` to a value other than 1, meaning some point's capture times are raised more than others.

+With these changes, the team defending last will have an easier time defending, but if they want to win, they have to push at least past mid.

 # arena_perks

 ## Added a 2:50 time limit for each mini-round.